Spring Boot Best Practices for Production-Ready Applications

 A good starting formula: connections = (core_count * 2) + effective_spindle_count

 For most applications with SSDs, 10-15 connections handle significant load.
-Monitor hikaricp_connections_active and hikaricp_connections_pending metrics to fine-tune.
+Monitor hikaricp_connections_active and hikaricp_connections_pending metrics to fine-tune, and treat a persistently non-zero pending as the signal to investigate slow queries before reaching for a bigger pool.

 spring: